 I really enjoy collaborative approaches to creative writing and exchange critiques with several other writers on an ongoing basis.
-I’m especially pleased to be part of the WoMentoring Project where I offer support to women writers.
+I’m pleased to be part of the WoMentoring Project where I offer support to women writers.

 You can get in touch via Twitter @isabelcostello – except August, when I take the month off.